wso2/docs-open-banking/en/docs/learn/identifier-first.md

 identifier-first authentication.

 ####Configuring SMS OTP authenticator
-1. Login to WSO2 Identity Server Management Console at https://<IS_HOST>:9446/carbon.
+1. Sign in to WSO2 Identity Server Management Console at `https://<IS_HOST>:9446/carbon`.
 2. On the **Main** tab, click **Home > Identity > Identity Providers > Add**. ![select-identity-providers](../assets/img/learn/identifier-first/select-identity-providers.png)
 3. Give `Identity Provider Name` as `SMSAuthentication`. ![identity-provider-name](../assets/img/learn/identifier-first/identity-provider-name.png)
 4. Expand **Federated Authenticators > SMS OTP Configuration**.
 5. Select both the **Enable** and **Default** checkboxes.
-This is to enable and make the SMSAuthentication authenticator the default one.
+This is to enable and make the `SMSAuthentication` authenticator the default one.
 Based on your SMS provider, fill out the SMS OTP configurations.

     !!!note
         Currently, the WSO2 Identity Server supports only the following SMS providers.

            - Twilio
            - Nexmo
            - Clickatell
            - Plivo
            - Bulksms

     !!!tip "If Twilio is used as the SMS provider,"
-        1. Go to https://www.twilio.com/try-twilio and create an account.
+        1. Go to [https://www.twilio.com/try-twilio](https://www.twilio.com/try-twilio) and create an account.
-        2. While registering the account, verify your mobile number and click on console home https://www.twilio.com/console to get free credits (Account SID and Auth Token).
+        2. While registering the account, verify your mobile number and click on console home [https://www.twilio.com/console](https://www.twilio.com/console) to get free credits (Account SID and Auth Token).
         3. Twilio uses a POST method with headers and the text message and phone number are sent as the payload.
 So the fields would be as follows:

         <table>
                <tbody>